Gloucester Road, Bristol: Geography

 The road is around 1.7 mi long.
 It starts at the junction with Cheltenham Road, Zetland Road and Elton Road.
 Cheltenham Road is spanned by a railway viaduct (known locally as "the Arches") carrying the Severn Beach Line south of this junction.
-The first property on Gloucester Road (1–3, currently occupied by an sustainability-focused co-working space called Future Leap) is at the site where the, now culverted, Cutler's Mills Brook joins the Horfield Brook.
+The first property on Gloucester Road (1–3, currently occupied by Waitrose) is at the site where the, now culverted, Cutler's Mills Brook joins the Horfield Brook.
 The difference between the two roads is further emphasised by the fact that Gloucester Road has the postal code of BS7 whilst Cheltenham Road is BS6.
 The road heads northeast through the suburbs of St. Andrew's, Bishopston and Horfield, ending at the edge of the 19th century Bristol County Borough by the site of Horfield Barracks.
 The road ahead through the suburbs is Filton Road, then Gloucester Road North towards the site of Filton Airport and the M5.

 The road is part of the A38, a cross-country route across England, though in this part of Bristol it is not a major through route.
 It is part of the Cotham, Redland and Gloucester Road Conservation Area, designated by Bristol City Council to conserve the local architecture and open space.
 Cycling and motorist groups have clashed about facilities on Gloucester Road; the former want a better provision of cycling lanes, while the latter would like better parking facilities.
 The situation has increased in the 2010s following Bristol becoming the first Cycling City in 2008 and encouraging more cycling.